Buttery, super soft, caramel topped cinnamon buns with pecans.

-Stir the beaten eggs into the yeast mixture.
+Stir the salt and beaten eggs into the yeast mixture.
 Stir in the flour 1 cup at a time until the dough comes together and is still a bit sticky.
 Scrape onto a floured work surface and knead for 5 minutes, or until smooth.
-(Add eggs, salt, and flour to the bowl and replace cover.
+(Add salt, eggs, and flour to the bowl and replace cover.
 Set to knead for 2 minutes.)

 Grease a large bowl and transfer the dough into it.
 Cover loosely with plastic wrap and allow to rise in a warm place for 1 – 2 hours, or until tripled in size.

 Melt the butter with the brown sugar, and corn syrup in a small saucepan over medium-low heat, stirring continuously.
 (Place the butter, brown sugar, and corn syrup in a clean Thermomix bowl and set to 5 minutes 100C speed 2, adding a couple more minutes if needed to fully dissolve the sugar).
 Grease a 9×13-inch baking pan with butter.
 Pour the sugar mixture into the greased pan, spreading it in an even layer covering the bottom of the pan.
 Sprinkle with the chopped pecans.

 Punch down the dough and tip it onto a lightly floured work surface.
 Roll into a 15×12-inch rectangle.